edumeet/edumeet/BOT-PROVIDER-API.md

 It is not sent while an edumeet server restarts.
 See **Surviving a restart**.

+### Telling people about the recording

+edumeet does not send mail about recordings and never sees the file, so the notification is yours to send, to the `recipients` of the job, once the recording is available.
+Send it from an address of the institution rather than your own: the tenant gives you a sending domain for that, so the mail looks like it comes from where the meeting was held, and it lands.
+Say where the recording is, and until when.
+Send nothing to anyone who is not in `recipients`; whether others get it is the owners' decision, not the provider's.

+Only a signed-in moderator can start a job, so the `recipients` list is never empty for a reason other than a lookup failure on edumeet's side.

 ## The browser side

 The provider opens `room.url` in a browser it controls, with the bot access token appended to the